Manage, edit, and reorganize knowledge base articles from the knowledge base panel.

 🤔 Huh?
 I don’t see “Knowledge Base” in the menu…

 This feature is optional; if you don’t see it in the main menu, that means your administrator hasn’t enabled it yet.
-Administrators can learn more here.
+Administrators can learn more on our admin documentation.

 Use the ↗️ button in the top toolbar to see the published knowledge base.